 Basecamp refused to grow, but my team was!
 I needed better options and best basecamp alternatives now.

 Best Basecamp Alternatives that I tried:

-While building a team during last 10 months’ time, I tried many team management apps.
-Here I will discuss about picking up the best basecamp alternatives, along with their pros and cons.
+While building a team during the last 10 months’ time, I tried many team management apps.
+Here I will discuss picking up the best basecamp alternatives, along with their pros and cons.
 I tried to find the best option, but honestly, nothing is perfect.
 I realized every app has its strength and weakness.
-So, instead of searching for the perfect solution, I turned my focus to what problems I was facing with Basecamp.
+So, instead of searching for the perfect solution, I turned my focus on what problems I was facing with Basecamp.
 I started to look out for apps that will help me solve these problems first.

 Basecamp Alternative – Team Work